 Congrats go to Jermey and the Jabber gang …

 Hewlett-Packard scientists found a company’s power and communication structure may be as simple as examining patterns of e-mail exchanges.
-“Because [Email] can be captured and stored, many scientists are eyeing e-mail as a tool to quantify exchanges that in the … Continue reading

 Apparently a group of French Sony researchers thought it would be interesting to have the Aibo Dog Robot and a “REAL” Dog compete for a piece of raw meat.
-What were they thinking?
-Did they really expect different results?

 Ha!
 My wife Catherine goes off on SuicideGirls.com

 From Business 2.0’s The 101 Dumbest Moments in Business

 “One question might be, and I’ll be as direct as I can be about this, what is .Net?
 Unlike Windows, where you could say it’s a product, it sits in one place, it’s got a nice little box.
 In some senses, it’s a very good question.”

 – Microsoft CEO Steve Ballmer, at a Microsoft .Net briefing day in July